BT Sport Fight Night Live - Heaney vs FlatleyMar 26

 Tommy Fury: Record

-Fury made his professional bow on the undercard of IBF world featherweight champion Josh Warrington’s title defence against former two-weight world champion Carl Frampton back in December 2018.
+Fury made his professional bow on the undercard of ex-IBF world featherweight champion Josh Warrington's title defence against former two-weight world champion Carl Frampton back in December 2018, defeating Jevgenijs Andrejevs on points.

-Since then, Fury is unbeaten in his previous six fights, with his most recent victory coming in June this year as he secured a points win over Jordan Grant in Telford.
+Since then, Fury has maintained his 100% record in his following seven fights, with his most recent victory coming in April last year as he secured a points win over Daniel Bocianski at Wembley as part of the undercard for Tyson Fury's showdown with Dillian Whyte.

 Tommy Fury: Knockouts